 Legal sports betting has been the main focus in the US market.
 Recent changes in the betting laws in Canada are expected to rapidly expand that market as well.
 However, DFS is still a vital part of the entire online gaming mix.

-DFS markets in states such as New York, Texas, and California have thrived in the absence of legal mobile sports betting.
+DFS markets in states have thrived as the sole competitor because there are no New York online sportsbooks, Texas sportsbooks, and California sportsbooks and in general, there’s an absence of legal mobile sports betting.
 Fantasy sports tend to compliment sports betting in markets where legal.
 It can also be used as a gateway in states going through the legalization process.

 As Spotlight CEO, Byrne added his insight on the relationship between DFS and legal sports betting.
 His comments included: